 Individual Candidate Record Cards and Coursework Assessment Summary Forms, with internally moderated marks for all candidates, or teacher's marks where there is only one teacher assessing the coursework, must be received by Cambridge.
 The deadlines and methods for submitting internally assessed marks are in the Cambridge Administrative Guide available on our website.
-Examples of forms are shown in Section 6.5.

 If there are ten or fewer candidates, all the coursework that contributed to the final mark for all the candidates must be sent to Cambridge.
 Where there are more than ten candidates, Cambridge will select the candidates whose Coursework is required.
 Cambridge will communicate the list of candidates to the Centre, and the Centre should despatch the work of these candidates to Cambridge immediately.
-A further sample may also be required, so all records and supporting written work should be retained until after publication of results.
+A further www.PapaCambridge.com sample may also be required, so all records and supporting written work should be retained until after publication of results.